Strășeni

 There are several legends about its name.
 One tells that the name of the region is derived from strașnic, a Romanian adjective that can mean "scary", "terrible", and the story goes that in former times this region was covered by a fearsome forest.

 Nowadays, Strășeni is famous for its wine.
 The Strășeni vineyard, 12 km west of Chișinău, is renowned for its sparkling white wines.
 A little farther north is the Romănești winery, one of the largest locally and the one-time leading producer of wines in the USSR.
 One of its more famous products is a Bordeaux-type red.

+Demographics

+According to the 2024 census, 14,497 inhabitants lived in Strășeni, a decrease compared to the previous census in 2014, when 18,376 inhabitants were registered.